Soft incentive mechanism design

 Dàzéxiāng Qǐyì is the name of the perverse incentive uprising during the Qin dynasty

-Chen Sheng and Wu Guang were both army officers who were ordered to lead their bands of commoner soldiers north to participate in the defense of Yuyang (simplified Chinese: 渔阳; traditional Chinese: 漁陽).
+Chen Sheng and Wu Guang were both army officers who were ordered to lead their bands of commoner soldiers north to participate in the defence of Yuyang (simplified Chinese: 渔阳; traditional Chinese: 漁陽).
 However, they were stopped halfway in present-day Anhui province by flooding from a severe rainstorm.
 The harsh Qin laws mandated execution for those who showed up late for government jobs, regardless of the nature of the delay.
-Figuring that they would rather fight than accept execution, Chen and Wu organized a band of 900 villagers to rebel against the government.
+Figuring that they would rather fight than accept execution, Chen and Wu organised a band of 900 villagers to rebel against the government.